 Let’s say that you want to light your outdoor area with a massive floodlight.
 This is a fine option, but the big light needs to be fairly high up so that it casts light everywhere.
 You can have an LED floodlight if you wish, and this will cost you far less to run than any other type of floodlight.

 However, since LEDs are so plentiful, and since they cost so little to run, you can actually use several of them dotted around your courtyard.
-You can create a far less intense light and can create a far more even light with things such as LED post top fixtures, or floor lights, or even overhead lights if you wish.
+You can create a far less intense light and can create a far more even light with things such as LED post top lamps, or floor lights, or even overhead lights if you wish.
 In fact, your choices are fairly open when it comes to how you light your courtyard without it costing you a fortune.
 Take a look at the LED Pros World Wide inventory and see which types of LEDs suit your outdoor lighting needs.